TSO-AG/OpenFrontend.Framework/site/content/components/carousel.md

 ### Responsive breakpoints
 You can configure different slide display settings based on different viewport widths.

+{{< callout info >}}
+Until Swiper initializes, every slide is full width, so only the first one is visible.
+To make the static (pre-initialized) markup already reflect your `slidesPerView` and `spaceBetween` configuration — and avoid a layout shift on load — set matching CSS variables in the element's `style` attribute.
+They are only applied while the carousel is `:not(.swiper-initialized)`:

+- `--bs-carousel-slides-per-view` and the responsive variants `--bs-carousel-slides-per-view-{sm,md,lg,xl,xxl}`
+- `--bs-carousel-space-between` and the responsive variants `--bs-carousel-space-between-{sm,md,lg,xl,xxl}`

+Each breakpoint variant overrides the base value from that breakpoint up, falling back to the closest smaller breakpoint that is set.
+The `xxl` variant corresponds to the `1400` breakpoint.
+{{< /callout >}}

 {{< example >}}
 <div class="heading-action">
     <h3>Example heading</h3>